 This chapter is relevant to Section G1(iv) of the 2023 CICM Primary Syllabus, which asks the exam candidate to "describe the normal pressure and flow patterns of the cardiac cycle".
-Or, it might be more relevant to Section G2(iv), "correlate the mechanical events of the cardiac cycle with the physical, electrical and ionic events".
+Or, it might be more relevant to Section G2(iii), "correlate the mechanical events of the cardiac cycle with the physical, electrical and ionic events".
 With minimal use of the imagination, one can guess that these curriculum elements basically means "become intimately familiar with every element of a Wiggers diagram".
 There are two past paper questions which support this view, Question 12 from the first paper of 2018 and Question 21 from the first paper of 2011 which both asked the candidate to "briefly describe the cardiac events that occur during ventricular diastole".
 Though the examiner comments are very limited (three lines for Question 12), from their content one can establish that a systematic approach to learning about the cardiac cycle would have outfitted the trainees with enough knowledge and structure to pass this question (where only 21% and 8% did, respectively in 2018 and 2011.)
 Additionally: